 I know it’s difficult to believe in times like these, but you are not alone.
-Even if it feels that way right now–you will get through it.
-Let me share with you a few things that have helped me improve my mental health and overcome my depression during that unfortunate phase of life.
+Even if it feels as a gloomy way right now–you will get through it.
+Let me share with you a few things that have helped me improve my psychological health and overcome my depression during that unfortunate phase of life.

 Ways to Pull Yourself Out of a Dark Place

-- Follow your hobby; there has to be a thing you love or like, and doing that can make you happy.
+- Follow your hobby; there has to be a thing you love or like, and doing that can make you happy and get you out of the depression.
 Dig deep into your body and mind and discover that passion or habit.
 Maybe you like hitting the gym, going on a pleasant walk, or even cooking; just do what you love to enhance your mood.

 - Read something; reading a good book like Burning Desire and Burning Desire Fades will help you focus on other things and probably tell you specific ways to deal with trauma.